DKIM

 - [DMARC Alignment](https://mailrith.com/guides/dmarc-alignment.md): Learn how the DKIM `d=` domain must match the visible From domain.

-- [DNS, PTR, and Reverse DNS](https://mailrith.com/guides/dns-and-reverse-dns.md): Understand the DNS records used by DKIM.
+- [DNS, PTR, and Reverse DNS](https://mailrith.com/guides/dns-and-reverse-dns.md): Understand the DNS records that DKIM uses.

-- [Google Email Sender Guidelines](https://support.google.com/a/answer/81126): Google recommends DKIM for all sending domains and requires it for bulk sending.
+- [Google Email Sender Guidelines](https://support.google.com/a/answer/81126): Google recommends DKIM for all sending domains and requires DKIM for bulk sending.

 ## Related Guides